CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{< /tab >}}
 {{< /tabs >}}

 When you configure a switch initially, all southbound bridge ports might be down; therefore, by default, the SVI is also down.
-You can force the SVI to always be up by disabling interface state tracking, which leaves the SVI in the UP state always, even if all member ports are down.
+You can force the SVI to always be up by disabling interface state tracking so that the SVI is always in the UP state, even if all member ports are down.
 Other implementations describe this feature as *no autostate*.
 This is beneficial if you want to perform connectivity testing.

 To keep the SVI perpetually UP, create a dummy interface, then make the dummy interface a member of the bridge.